If you’re planning a trip to stunning Aotearoa, then our list of the best places to visit in New Zealand will help you with all your travel plans!

 The Best Places to Visit on the North Island

-I’m going to start this article of where to go in New Zealand by focusing on the best places to visit in the North Island.
+I’m going to start this article about where to go in New Zealand by focusing on the best places to visit on the North Island.

 Auckland is surprisingly full of beaches and hiking trails that are just waiting to be explored, not bad for a city of 1.5 million?